AnushaParamasivan/InventoryManagementApplication/README.md

 4. The deployment strategy, including compute capacity, storage, autoscalability, high availability, monitoring, shall be decided, based on the request volume, SLA, DR requirement.

+5. Product inventory details and store details are to be uploaded as .csv file, using upload endpoint.
+Sample files are included in the project.